Pete (Disney): Mickey Mouse Mixed-Up Adventures

+"The Iron Mouse" episode reveals that Pete has an nephew named Jimbo (voiced by Fred Stoller).
+In addition, some episodes feature his mother Mama Pete (portrayed by Elayne Boosler).

 Mickey Mouse & The Wonderful World of Mickey Mouse

 Pete appears in the 2013 Mickey Mouse cartoon series, and its 2020 spin-off The Wonderful World of Mickey Mouse.
 In both shows, he is designed based on his appearances in the early Mickey Mouse cartoons, complete with a peg-leg.

+Mickey Mouse Funhouse

+Pete appears in Mickey Mouse Funhouse.
+The Adventure Worlds contain various counterparts of Pete.